willvieira/ms_STM-managed/manuscript/manuscript.md

 Aware of that, we call for studies taking account of forest dynamics at several organizational levels to complement our results with the inclusion of more details on local management practices.
 Demographic models are useful to predict how local mechanisms such as species interaction can scale up to determining species range limits at the metapopulation level [@Araujo2014; @Normand2014].
 However, these models are limited in the literature when compared with models at the metapopulation level [@Hylander2013].
-In our context, demographic models can test the effect of forest management in the growth, mortality and regeneration processes, and a landscape-level model such as ours helps better understanding how the effect of management practices scales up to a larger spatial scale.
+In our context, demographic models can test the effect of forest management in the growth, mortality, and regeneration processes, and a landscape-level model such as ours helps better understand how the effect of management practices scales up to a larger spatial scale.
 We should also cautiously interpret the effect of climate change as simulated here.
 Although it is predicted that drought intensity will increase in the future and may drive how the forest will respond to climate change [@Greenwood2017], we have simulated only warming temperature, while precipitation remained constant.
 Some studies have shown tree species to be more sensitive to an increase in drought rather than temperature [*e.g.* white spruce @Andalo2005].